Charles Spinola: Missionary activity in Japan and Martyrdom

 Spinola studied Japanese in Macao before going to Miyako (Kyoto) where he was minister at the Jesuit College, and a teacher of mathematics and astronomy.
 For twelve years, he worked at ministering to the growing Christian community in Japan.
 In 1614, all foreign missionaries were banished so Spinola went into hiding, eluding capture for four years.
 After being arrested in 1618, he, Ambrose Fernandes and their catechist, John Chogoku, were imprisoned for four years in a birdcage-like confinement under harsh conditions.
-He was burnt at the stake at Nagasaki on 10 September 1622.
+He was burnt at the stake at Nagasaki on 10 September 1622 during the Great Genna Martyrdom.
 Spinola was declared Blessed in 1867, along with 30 other Jesuits, over half of whom were Japanese.